SigmazGFX/1-4_Controller/README.md

 First Run:

-When the controller is turned on for the first time it does a small test to se if it has been programmed with a passcode.
+When the controller is turned on for the first time it will run a quick test to se if it has been programmed with a passcode.
-If not, it will program itself with the default passcode (1-2-3-4).
+If no custom passcode has been programmed it will program itself with the default passcode (1-2-3-4).

-You can then use the device as it is and when you press buttons 1-2-3-4 you will see the LED at D13 turn off for 5 seconds and then turn back on.
+You can now use the device as it is.
+When you press buttons 1-2-3-4 you will see the LED at D13 turn off for 5 seconds and then turn back on.
 A correct passcode has been entered!

 Setting a Passcode:
 Some people may wish to change the passcode to something else, or utilize more than 4 buttons.
-You may enter up to 18 total button presses from any of the 8 buttons. (i.e. 162853644212531687)
+You may enter up to 18 total button presses from any of the 8 buttons in any order. (i.e. 162853644212531687)

-To do this press and hold buttons/switches 1,2,& 4 at power up.
+To program a custom passcode press and hold buttons/switches 1,2,& 4 and then power up the controller.
-The LED at D13 will turn off.
+The LED at D13 will start out illuminated and then will turn off.
-Release the buttons/switches.
+At this time you will release the buttons/switches.
 In 3 seconds the LED at D13 will flash rapidly(20x) indicating that the controller is switching into programming mode.
-Once the LED stays solid you can now begin to enter the sequence of button presses you desire.
+Once the LED stops flashing and remains solid you should now begin to enter the sequence of button presses you desire.
-When you have finished entering your sequence simply leave the unit alone for 5 seconds.
+When you have finished entering your sequence simply leave the unit untouched for 5 seconds.
-The LED at D13 will flash rapidly(20x) to indicate that the controller is leaving programmiong mode and returning to normal operation mode.
+The LED at D13 will again flash rapidly(20x) indicating that the controller is now leaving programming mode and returning to normal operation mode.
+The controller is now programmed with your custom passcode
 NOTE: If you are entering a new passcode be sure to not take any longer than 5 seconds between button presses as the unit exits programming mode when 5 seconds pass after the last button press.

 TIP: If you accidently enter programming mode and do not wish to enter a new passcode simply do not enter one and wait 5 seconds for the unit to automatically leave programming mode.

 Resetting to default:

-This controller module has the ability to be reset back to a factory default passcode ( 1-2-3-4 ) To reset the module Pull pins 2,3, 4, & 5 to ground while powering up.
+This controller module does have the ability to be reset back to the default passcode ( 1-2-3-4 ) To reset the controller to the default passcode, press and hold buttons/switches 2,3,4,and 5 and then power up the controller.
-The LED at D13 will flash rapidly on and off (20x) once the default passcode has been set.
+The LED at D13 will flash rapidly on and off (20x) to indicate that the default passcode has been reset.
-At this time remove the pins from ground
+At this time release all buttons/switches.
-After the LED stops flashing there is a 3 second delay before the unit resumes normal operation.
+The LED will stop flashing and then the controller will have a 3 second delay before it resumes normal operation.

 Additional note: During programming you may notice that your lock or latch device will click on and off with the corrosponding flashes of the LED on D13.
 This is normal as they share the output of the pin.